-- [6] On or about March 1, 2000, Mr. Lai had a telephone conversation with a Mr. Gaston Lampron, Chairperson of the AU bargaining unit Elections Committee.
-Mr. Lai wanted to run for "... the Chair of the AU Group...."
-Mr. Lai alleged that Mr. Lampron informed him that he might not be allowed to run for office because of an Institute's by-law prohibiting elected members to hold office if they publicly advocate leaving the Institute.
-Mr. Lai alleged that he denied having publicly endorsed leaving the Institute. - [7] By letter dated March 8, 2000, Mr. Lampron informed Mr. Lai that he could not run for the position of Chairperson of the AU bargaining unit.
+- [6] Mr. Tucci alleged that, on or about March 1, 2000, Mr. Lai had a telephone conversation with a Mr. Gaston Lampron, Chairperson of the AU bargaining unit Elections Committee.
+Mr. Tucci wanted to run for "... the Toronto Regional Representative of the AU Group...."
+Mr. Tucci alleged that Mr. Lampron informed Mr. Lai that Mr. Tucci might not be allowed to run for office because of an Institute's by-law prohibiting elected members to hold office if they publicly advocate leaving the Institute.
+Mr. Tucci alleged that Mr. Lai denied that Mr. Tucci had publicly endorsed leaving the Institute. - [7] By letter dated March 8, 2000, Mr. Lampron informed Mr. Tucci that he could not run for the position of regional representative of the AU bargaining unit.
 That letter reads as follows: